 Check URL availability

 Squadhelp has found that URL availability is the biggest naming roadblock entrepreneurs face while developing a great name.
 Before settling on a name, make sure that an appropriate URL is available for you to use to promote your great product.
 DO NOT let a domain dictate your business name.
-There are alternatives… eg. www.apple.com may be taken but you could get www.getapple.com etc. Launch.co is a great tool for finding alternative domains and Name Mesh.
+There are alternatives… eg. www.apple.com may be taken but you could get www.getapple.com etc. Launch.co is a great tool for finding alternative domains and Word Lab.

 Look at linguistics